 Iconic figure of chivalric tales, the legends about Charlemagne expanded throughout the European continent, from Iceland to Sicily and from Portugal to Latvia and to the Balkans, thus improving intercultural relationships between European countries.
 The chansons de geste, epic poems narrating heroic deeds of these ancient times, revive the Carolingian history: the most famous ones are the chanson de Roland and the chanson de Renaud de Montauban, which lead to the legend of the four sons of Aymon.
-Among the monuments, places, objects and landscapes representing Charlemagne, Roland or the four sons of Aymon can be found throughout Europe, as well as UNESCO world heritage landscapes: Roland's Breach, Rocamadour and the Salto de Roldán.
+Among the monuments, places, objects and landscapes related to the Carolingian era, hundreds of statues representing Charlemagne, Roland or the four sons of Aymon can be found throughout Europe, as well as UNESCO world heritage landscapes: Roland's Breach, Rocamadour and the Salto de Roldán.